n42n/n3n/doc/Advanced.md

 ## Traffic Restrictions

 It is possible to drop or accept specific packet transmit over edge network interface by rules.
-Rules can be specify by (`-R rule_str`) multiple times.
+Rules can be specified in the config with the `filter.rule` option - multiple times if needed.
 Details can be found in the [Traffic Restrictions](TrafficRestrictions.md).